fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 Every user is connected to a bunch of other persons in the system through the _friends_ field.
 The idea is that when a user, i.e <i>mluukkai</i>, adds a person, i.e <i>Arto Hellas</i>, to the list, the person is added to their _friends_ list.
 This way logged in users can have their own, personalized, view in the application.

-Log in and identifying the user are handled the same way we used in [part 4](/en/part4/token_authentication) when we used REST, so by using tokens.
+Logging in and identifying the user are handled the same way we used in [part 4](/en/part4/token_authentication) when we used REST, by using tokens.

 Let's extend the schema like so: